What I'm About

 For more info on this, read my April 2017 guest column in the Amherst Bulletin.

 I am honored to have served as the State Representative from the 3rd Hampshire District, comprised of Amherst, Pelham, and precinct 1 of Granby.
 At 24 years old, I am the youngest current member of the MA legislature, which gives me a unique perspective and passion for bold legislation.
-In addition to advocating for my district as all Reps do, I see my unique role in the House as a member to push for systemic change, always trying to get bigger picture bills on the agenda.
+In addition to advocating for my district as all Reps do, I saw my unique role in the House as a member to push for systemic change, always trying to get bigger picture bills on the agenda.